DMZ Campaign (1969–1971): April

 On 13 April at 02:45 Firebase Nancy (16.632°N 107.294°E) 9 mi southeast of Quảng Trị occupied by a unit of the ARVN 1st Regiment and a U.S. artillery unit received mortar fire followed at 03:50 by a ground attack by a PAVN sapper company.
 The defenders returned fire and the PAVN withdrew.
 At dusk ARVN soldiers sweeping the perimeter made sporadic contact with PAVN.
 PAVN losses were 71 killed and nine captured and 11 individual and six crew-served weapons captured; U.S. losses were four killed and one M41 and one M-113 destroyed.
-Between 10:10 and 15:45 Firebase Fuller west of Cam Lo received 70 120mm mortar rounds causing minimal damage.
-At 10:55 a unit of the 1st Brigade operating 3 mi north of Cam Lo was hit by ten 122mm rockets causing minimal damage.
+Between 10:10 and 15:45 Firebase Fuller west of Cam Lo received 70 120 mm mortar rounds, causing minimal damage.
+At 10:55 a unit of the 1st Brigade operating 3 mi north of Cam Lo was hit by ten 122 mm rockets, causing minimal damage.
 A CH-47 Chinook was shot down 7 mi west of Cam Lo killing one on board.

-On 21 April a unit of the 1st Brigade at Firebase Fuller received ten rounds of 120mm mortar fire causing minimal damage.
-On 23 April at 14:10 a unit of the 1st Brigade operating 4 mi northwest of Cam Lo received 45 rounds of 82mm mortar fire and helicopter gunships attacked the firing position.
-On 25 April a unit of the 1st Brigade in a night defensive position 1 mi east of Con Thien received ten rounds of 60mm mortar fire.
+On 21 April a unit of the 1st Brigade at Firebase Fuller received ten rounds of 120 mm mortar fire, causing minimal damage.
+On 23 April at 14:10 a unit of the 1st Brigade operating 4 mi northwest of Cam Lo received 45 rounds of 82 mm mortar fire and helicopter gunships attacked the firing position.
+On 25 April a unit of the 1st Brigade in a night defensive position 1 mi east of Con Thien received ten rounds of 60 mm mortar fire.

-On 27 April at 02:15 a unit of the 1st Brigade in a night defensive position 5 mi south of Cam Lo received five rounds of 60mm mortar fire, counter-mortar fire was directed onto the firing position.
-At 15:15 helicopters from the air cavalry squadron of the 101st Airborne attacked six PAVN 12 mi east-northeast of Khe Sanh killing all six.
-On 28 April at 04:00 a U.S. artillery unit fired on a suspected PAVN location 8 mi east of Quảng Trị and one round landed in a village killing six Vietnamese civilians.
+On 27 April at 02:15 a unit of the 1st Brigade in a night defensive position 5 mi south of Cam Lo received five rounds of 60 mm mortar fire, counter-mortar fire was directed onto the firing position.
+At 15:15 helicopters from the air cavalry squadron of the 101st Airborne attacked six PAVN 12 mi east-northeast of Khe Sanh, killing all six.
+On 28 April at 04:00 a U.S. artillery unit fired on a suspected PAVN location 8 mi east of Quảng Trị and one round landed in a village, killing six Vietnamese civilians.
 On 30 April at 00:55 a unit of the 1st Brigade at Firebase Fuller received mortar fire followed by a sapper attack.
-The defenders returned fire supported by artillery and helicopter gunships and the PAVN withdrew leaving 16 dead.
-South of Quảng Trị the ARVN 1st Battalion, 1st Regiment engaged a PAVN force killing 14 and capturing three individual weapons and 10 tons or rice; ARVN losses were six killed.
+The defenders returned fire supported by artillery and helicopter gunships and the PAVN withdrew, leaving 16 dead.
+South of Quảng Trị the ARVN 1st Battalion, 1st Regiment engaged a PAVN force, killing 14 and capturing three individual weapons and 10 tons or rice; ARVN losses were six killed.